My Girl (2020 TV series)

 My Girl (99分女朋友) is a 2020 Chinese streaming television series starring Li Jia Qi and Zhao Yiqin, and tells the story of a makeup artist, who suffers from dissociative identity disorder and a stingy CEO of a cosmetic company.

 Synopsis

-When Meng Hui was a child, she was accidentally injured by Shen Yi, leaving a big scar on her face and causing her a dissociative identity disorder.
+When Meng Hui was a child, she was accidentally injured by Shen Yi, leaving a big scar on her face and causing her dissociative identity disorder.
 Shen Yi escaped responsibility because of his young age, but both of them grew up with their own respective "scars."
 One day, they came across each other again when Meng Hui, now a makeup artist, meets Shen Yi, now CEO of the cosmetics company LS.